RobOntics/robontics.github.io/_pages/speakers.md

 ![Alessandra Sciutti](https://github.com/robontics/robontics.github.io/blob/main/images/AlessandraSciutti.jpg?raw=true)
 # Alessandra Sciutti

-Alessandra Sciutti is Tenure Track Researcher, head of the CONTACT (COgNiTive Architecture for Collaborative Technologies) Unit of the Italian Institute of Technology (IIT).
+Alessandra Sciutti is a Tenure Track Researcher, head of the CONTACT (COgNiTive Architecture for Collaborative Technologies) Unit of the Italian Institute of Technology (IIT).
 She received her B.S and M.S. degrees in Bioengineering and the Ph.D. in Humanoid Technologies from the University of Genova in 2010.
 After two research periods in USA and Japan, in 2018 she has been awarded the ERC Starting Grant wHiSPER (www.whisperproject.eu), focused on the investigation of joint perception between humans and robots.
 She published more than 80 papers and abstracts in international journals and conferences and participated in